 DASH Copy Use Cases

 There are a number of different use cases where DASH Copy can be valuable — disaster recovery and remote office protection among the top.
-In the figure below, I outline at a high level how DASH Copy can be used to implement an extremely efficient and cost-effective tiered storage strategy (including a remote office component) to optimize cost, recovery and retention requirements.
+In the figure below, we outline at a high level how DASH Copy can be used to implement an extremely efficient and cost-effective tiered storage strategy (including a remote office component) to optimize cost, recovery and retention requirements.

-- Remote office backup (on-premise dedupe copy) - We start with a deduplicated backup at the remote office (Copy 1) and retain for 5 days.
+- Remote office backup (on-premise dedupe copy) - We start with a deduplicated backup at the remote office (Copy 1) and retain for five days.
 This could be stored on an onsite backup appliance like the Dell PowerVault DL2300 powered by Commvault.

-- Centralized Retention Copy (DASH Copy Job #1) - Next, we can regularly schedule a DASH Copy of the dataset for the Central Office for consolidated operations (Copy 2).
+- Centralized Retention Copy (DASH Copy Job No. 1) - Next, we can regularly schedule a DASH Copy of the dataset for the Central Office for consolidated operations (Copy 2).
 With DASH Copy, this operation can run in just few minutes, and over a network with limited bandwidth, we can leverage the embedded source-side deduplication option to ensure WAN optimization.
 And we'll keep this copy for 30-day retention needs at the central office.

-- Disaster Recovery or Archive Copy (DASH Copy Job #2) - We can then replicate DASH copies from site to site for disaster recovery or long-term archive.
+- Disaster Recovery or Archive Copy (DASH Copy Job No. 2) - We can then replicate DASH copies from site to site for disaster recovery or long-term archive.
 In this case, we schedule a DASH Copy job to run off a copy of the centralized backup (Copy 2) to an offsite storage tier (Copy 3) — this could even be a cloud target through a full set of HTTPS/REST interfaces.
 We can set a policy to retain this copy for a year or even longer — depending on the requirement.

 FIGURE 1: DASH Copy Example

-Admittedly, this is a pretty high-level summary, but I felt it important to introduce this concept for you here.
-This is a topic that's definitely top of mind for us and for our storage-focused partners, a fact reinforced by the conversations around accelerating and automating DR strategies I had at the recent VMware Partner Exchange conference.
-In a few upcoming posts I will address some of these use cases in a bit more depth to give you a feel for how the technology is working in more detail and how we can leverage DASH Copy in combination with other advanced features in Simpana 10 to deliver truly modern data management.
+Admittedly, this is a pretty high-level summary, but we felt it important to introduce this concept for you here.
+This is a topic that's definitely top of mind for us and for our storage-focused partners, a fact reinforced by the conversations around accelerating and automating DR strategies we had at the recent VMware Partner Exchange conference.
+In a few upcoming posts we will address some of these use cases in a bit more depth to give you a feel for how the technology is working in more detail and how we can leverage DASH Copy in combination with other advanced features in Simpana 10 to deliver truly modern data management.